Latest News

 The U.S. continues to support the development of a critical minerals supply chain in ex-China.
 He added that they may use different methods.

-Legal experts warn that guaranteeing a minimum price could be challenged under U.S. budget, procurement and trade laws.
-This is especially true if the support is viewed as a market distortion, or if it lacks an explicit congressional approval.
+Legal experts warn that guaranteeing minimum price could be challenged under U.S. budget, procurement and trade laws.
+This is especially true if such support is perceived as a market distortion, or if it lacks explicit congressional approval.
+Washington can still take other measures to support mineral projects and stabilize prices.
+These include stockpiling and equity investments, as well as local content stipulations.
+Price floors have been considered by other countries including Australia.

 The MP investment included a guarantee purchase agreement.
 This caused confusion about whether Washington would guarantee price floors for others.